 South Africa National Parks (SANParks) announced that self-drive excursions for day visitors to Cape Point will be permitted from Wednesday, 8 July 2020, with the exclusion of certain activities and experiences within the park.
 This was followed by another announcement by South African National Parks (SANParks) on the 4th of August 2020 which stated that accommodation in most parks will be open as from 14 August 2020 to intra-provincial residents.

-While visitors will finally be able to enjoy some of Cape Point’s most exciting and sought-after adventures and activities, SANParks strongly requests that visitors to the Cape Point National Park strictly adhere to all official Lockdown Alert Level 2 regulations when inside the park.
+While visitors will finally be able to enjoy some of Cape Point’s exciting and sought-after adventures and experiences, SANParks strongly requests that visitors to the Cape Point National Park strictly adhere to all official COVID-19 Lockdown regulations when inside the park.
 This includes the wearing of face masks at all times, adhering to social distancing guidelines, and following transport capacity directives as outlines by SANParks and Cape Point.
 Visit our blog to find out more about these regulations and guidelines.

-The following activities are now permitted at the Cape Point National Park:
+The following experiences & activities are now permitted at the Cape Point National Park:

 - Fishing.
 You will need your post office permit and either pay the day fee to fish or present a valid level 3 permit.